-Of course, these innerburbs are not exclusively informal settlements, but they also include middle-income residential areas.
-However, from the 1960s and 1970s onwards informal settlements became the principal means of affordable housing production for poor and very poor households in Latin America (Gilbert & Ward, 1985), and are also a common feature of urbanization in many other developing country regions as the many contributions to Habitat International over the years amply attests.
-Self-built housing expansion over decades has meant that these settlements today house large numbers - as many as 15-30 percent of the total city population - living as they often do, in high-density owner-occupancy dwellings, and in rental accommodations and tenements (Blanco/IDB 2014; Gilbert 1993).
+Of course, these innerburbs are not exclusively informal settlements, but they also include middleincome residential areas.
+However, from the 1960s and 1970s onwards informal settlements became the principal means of affordable housing production for poor and very poor households in Latin America (Gilbert and Ward 1985), and are also a common feature of urbanization in many other developing country regions as the many contributions to Habitat International over the years amply attests.
+Self-built housing expansion over decades has meant that these settlements today house large numbers - as many as 15-30 percent of the total city population - living as they often do, in high-density owner-occupancy dwellings, and in rental accommodations and tenements (Gilbert 1993; Blanco et al, IDB 2015).

-Two broad sub-markets may be identified for these self-build settlements: 1) those that are (usually) more peripheral, recently formed, and are in the early stages of house construction ("incipient" or "consolidating") with minimal or limited infrastructure (Abramo 2003; Ward, 1982); and 2) those that are older, more or less fully serviced, in which dwellings are substantially "consolidated" often with 2-3 floors (stories).
-Within these latter consolidated settlements there are also important differences between sub-types: those with an irregular street layout, often more close to the city center, occupying very small lots of $50-70 \text{ m}^2$ (e.g. the classic favelas in Brazil, and the villas in Argentina); and which contrast sharply with the much larger universe of irregular settlements (loteamientos, loteos populares) in those same countries and elsewhere, which are more regular in street layout and design (usually quadricular), with considerably larger lots ( $120-200 \text{ m}^2$ ).
+Two broad sub-markets may be identified for these self-build settlements: 1) those that are (usually) more peripheral, recently formed, and are in the early stages of house construction ("incipient" or "consolidating") with minimal or limited infrastructure (Ward 1982; Abramo 2003); and 2) those that are older, more or less fully serviced, in which dwellings are substantially "consolidated" often with 2-3 floors (stories).
+Within these latter consolidated settlements there are also important differences between sub-types: those with an irregular street layout, often more close to the city center, occupying very small lots of 50-70m (e.g. the classic favelas in Brazil, and the villas in Argentina); and which contrast sharply with the much larger universe of irregular settlements (loteamientos, loteos populares) in those same countries and elsewhere, which are more regular in street layout and design (usually quadricular), with considerably larger lots (120-200m).
 The physical and spatial characteristics of these subtypes are substantially different, therefore, and present different challenges for housing policy rehab and neighborhood regeneration (see below).
-Much of low-income rental housing development of the past two decades is found in both these consolidated settlements (Blanco, 2014; Gilbert 1993; Jiménez & Camargo, 2015)
+Much of low-income rental housing development of the past two decades is found in both these consolidated settlements (Gilbert 1993; Blanco et al. 2014; Camargo and Jiménez 2015)

 These consolidated irregular settlements are the focus of this paper, and while they were illegal at the outset most have been "regularized" by programs to provide property titles to the occupiers.
-Fig. 2 shows how lot occupancy and home expansion occurs over 15-25 years, as new rooms are constructed and extended across the lot over time through self-building (see also diagrams in Ward et al. 2011: 469).
-Informal incremental growth of this nature is typical in many countries and is the principal means of land and
+Figure 2 shows how lot occupancy and home expansion occurs over 15-25 years, as new rooms are constructed and extended across the lot over time through self-building (see also diagrams in Ward et al 2011: 469).
+Informal incremental growth of this nature is typical in many countries and is the principal means of land and housing acquisition for low-income ownership outside of the formal market in Latin America and elsewhere (Payne 2013).
+As settlements become integrated into the city fabric they also provide myriad accommodation opportunities for other low-income populations through renting or sharing.
+In some cities, such as Bogotá Colombia, petty land-lord tenant renting arrangements are quite common (Gilbert 1993; Gilbert 2012; Ward 2012a), or, as in Chile, migrants from the same town or extended family live allegados with earlier first-generation arrivals (Gilbert 1993).
+In Mexico owner households are less likely to share their lot or dwelling with renters in petty-landlord arrangements, and instead create off site rental tenements letting out single rooms to renters (Ward 2012a).
+Much more common in Mexico is the sharing the lot or dwelling space with close kin and, as observed below, there are a number of ways in which additional family members, parents, in-laws, and children can be accommodated.

-&lt;sup>2 It is the peri-urban land tracts that are invariably the location of the mass social interest housing estates spawned by public and private sectors in Mexico, Brazil, Chile, and elsewhere since 2000.